Hearth (härth) n.

 The floor of a fireplace, usually extending into a room and paved with brick, flagstone, or cement.

-What Is a Hearth?
+What is a Fireplace Hearth?

-Does Every Fireplace Need a Hearth?
+Do I Need a Fireplace Hearth?

 Whether you use your hearth for a gas burning or wood burning fireplace, there are many other ways that a hearth can be useful in your home.
 A hearth is a great place to set frozen mittens to thaw out in front of the fireplace after the children have been sledding.
 When you need some extra seating in your family room, a hearth makes a great place to fit a few more people.
 Many families take Christmas family portraits while sitting on the hearth.